manwestc/manwestc.github.io/_posts/2026-06-02-04-from-synthetic-images-to-hybrid-neural-networks-part-2.md

 The most important methodological distinction is between methods that learn or optimize the spatial structure of the features and methods that remain dependent on the arbitrary column order.

-Methods such as **TINTO**, **DeepInsight**, **IGTD**, **REFINED**, **Fotomics** and recent unsupervised learning-based approaches such as **ILUSTRE/ILUSTRES** are preferable when the goal is to build a spatial representation that reflects relationships in the data.
+Methods such as **TINTO**, **DeepInsight**, **IGTD**, **REFINED**, **Fotomics** and recent unsupervised learning-based approaches such as **Clusters** are preferable when the goal is to build a spatial representation that reflects relationships in the data.
 They attempt to place related features close to one another through dimensionality reduction, similarity preservation, manifold learning, optimization or unsupervised representation learning.

 This is the family of methods that best addresses the original problem.
 If tabular data have no natural spatial structure, the transformation method should construct one from the data, not inherit one from the arbitrary table layout.